This picture shows the Raleigh Convention Center and downtown Raleigh.

 Facade Activation

-The City of Raleigh is looking for an artist or artist team to create an iconic public artwork for the facade of the expanded Raleigh Convention Center.
-The public art should be highly visible from the exterior and could include outdoor facade treatments, integration into the glass windows, or interior suspended sculptures.
-The artist/team will be working closely with the design team, and on a tight design timeline, to integrate the artwork into the building.
+In 2026, the City of Raleigh put out an artist call to create iconic public artwork for the facade of the expanded Raleigh Convention Center.
+The piece is currently in the concept design phase, but will be highly visible from the exterior and could include outdoor facade treatments, integration into the glass windows, or interior suspended sculptures.

 Interactive Public Art on the Plaza

-The City of Raleigh is looking for an artist or artist team to create permanent, outdoor, interactive artwork(s) as part of the expansion of the Raleigh Convention Center.
+In 2026, the City of Raleigh put out an artist call for the creation of permanent, outdoor, interactive artwork(s) as part of the expansion of the Raleigh Convention Center.
 The artwork(s) will be located in future green space planned along Dawson Street.
-Artists should consider how to create durable experiences that encourage playful interaction, support moments of engagement for both local residents and new visitors to the City, and enhance a high traffic area.
+While currently in the design phase, the art will be durable experiences that encourage playful interaction, support moments of engagement for both local residents and new visitors to the City, and enhance a high traffic area.
 This could happen through innovative use of color, light, or materials or through thoughtful integration of amenities into artwork infrastructure.

 About the Project